gajus/doll/README.md

 ## Chaining

 [PDOStatement::execute()](http://www.php.net/manual/en/pdostatement.execute.php) returns a boolean value indicating success or failure of the transaction.
-However, if you are using [PDO::ERRMODE_EXCEPTION](http://uk1.php.net/manual/en/pdo.error-handling.php) error handling stratery (, which you should be using), the output is redundant.
+However, if you are using [PDO::ERRMODE_EXCEPTION](http://uk1.php.net/manual/en/pdo.error-handling.php) error handling stratery (, which you should be using.), the output is redundant.
 Doll returns instance of [PDOStatement](http://php.net/manual/en/class.pdostatement.php) that allows chaining of calls, e.g.

 ```php
 $db